 As a result, whether the siding damage is covered depends on what caused the damage.
 If the cause of the damage was a covered peril named in the policy, then your insurer has an obligation to cover the repairs needed.
 If the siding is damaged beyond repair, they will have to pay for the replacement.
 Some examples that are covered under a typical homeowner’s insurance policy include:

-- Dents and dings to the siding caused by hail impact
+- Dents and dings to the siding caused by hail damage

 - Siding which has been torn from the home as a result of high winds